MFuchs1989/Bdown/README.md

 # Bdown

-This is a blog post using R (R-Studio).
+This is a collection of blog posts written in R.
 URL: https://michael-fuchs.netlify.com/

 Main topics are: